-So are you a Brussels Sprout lover or hater?
-Try this recipe either way - the gnocchi, bacon and splash of wine make them taste wonderful!
-Eat your Brussels Sprouts!
+Whether you are a Brussels Sprout lover or hater I hope you try this recipe.
+The gnocchi, bacon and splash of wine make them taste wonderful!
+No go eat your Brussels Sprouts!

 4 slices of bacon, sliced into 1/2 inch pieces